Is your BT Smart Hub flashing purple? Are you unable to connect to the internet?

 A flashing purple light on your BT Smart Hub indicates that your internet is not working.
 Check for service outages, reboot the router, and make sure that all of the cables are connected securely to resolve this connectivity issue.

-The good news, though, is that fixing this problem is not all that difficult.
+Luckily, fixing the problem is not too difficult.
 This guide will show you how.

 Find Out If Your BT Broadband Is Activated

-If you’ve recently moved homes or have a new BT connection, then it is likely that your account hasn’t been activated yet.
+If you’ve recently moved homes or have installed a new BT connection, then it’s likely that your account hasn’t been activated yet.

 Activation of new connections can take up to 24 hours from the point of installation.